diorithaliti/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/day60/readme.md

 # Day 60
-Created HTML forms, handled POST request with Flask server and sending email with smtplib.
+Created HTML forms, handled POST requests with Flask server, and sent emails with smtplib.
 ## HTML Forms with Flask